FusionAuth/fusionauth-example-5-minute-guide/README.md

-# FusionAuth Node.js example
+# Get started with FusionAuth in 5 minutes or less

-This project is a simple example Node.js application that illustrates how to integrate with FusionAuth's OAuth system using the Authorization Code grant.
+This project is an example Node.js application that illustrates how to integrate with FusionAuth using the Authorization Code grant.

-This application will use an OAuth Authorization Code workflow and the PKCE extension to log users in.
-PKCE stands for Proof Key for Code Exchange, and is often pronounced "pixie".

-## To run

 This assumes you already have a running FusionAuth instance, user and application running locally.
 If you don't, please see the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) to do so.